 Small town customer service you can trust

 Thinking about SELLING?
 Don't settle for a fraction of the value of your items.
 Consign with us and maximize your return.
 Our fee is 15% of the selling price which includes cleaning, paperwork, appraisal, pictures, marketing and shipping.
-Contact us today to find out more about our marketing services.
+Call us today to find out more.

 Looking to transfer a firearm in or out of state?
 Looking for help with an in-state or NFA transfer?
-We are a Class 01/3 SOT Federally Licensed Firearms Dealer who can manage the transfer properly for you.
-Our rates are very competitive starting at $25.00 for transfers including tax.
+We are a Class 01/03 SOT Federally Licensed Firearms Dealer who can manage the transfer properly for you.
+Our rates are very competitive starting at $35.00 including tax.

 Smith's Patent Breech Loading Civil War Carbine manufactured by the American Machine Works of Springfield, Massachusetts.
 This example has a reproduction dovetail brass blade front sight and original folding leaf rear sight correctly absent of yard markings.
 The barrel retains most of the original blue with some minor thinning at the muzzle.
 The trigger guard, lower tang and barrel latch retain a good deal of bluing as shown.
 The bore is bright and shiny and looks as though it has not been fired.
 The wood is in excellent condition with just a few minor marks.
 Mechanically we would rate this as excellent.